 No work on the farm is required of members.
-We do offer limited work share opportunities--please call or e-mail us about our 2018 workshare positions.
+We do offer limited work share opportunities.
+There are a few work share positions open for 2018! please call or e-mail us about our 2018 workshare positions.
 A work share requires 4-5 hours of work/week on Monday morning in exchange for your CSA box.
 Workshares need to be able to work from approximately 8:30 a.m. - 12:30 p.m., on a consistent weekly basis, in all types of weather (that includes rain, snow, shine, and heat!).
 Workshares also need to be able to lift a minimum of 40 pounds and be able to perform manual labor weeding and harvesting tasks.
 We are only able to accomodate adults over 18 years of age.
 Please contact us if you're interested to set up an interview.

 All CSA members are welcome to visit the farm at any time--we ask that you contact us before you come to make sure that we are home.
 We will offer two farm tours throughout the season.
 A strawberry u-pick event in late June and a fall harvest festival in September with a pumpkin pick allows members to see "their" farm, harvest some free u-pick crops, meet the farmers, and get to know other CSA members!